RavioliMavioli/manjabot/README.md

 # Manjabot
-Ravimo's reliable discord terminal bot, best run on docker/container or Virtual Mechine.
+Ravimo's reliable discord terminal bot, best run on docker/container or Virtual Mechine.<br>
-This was supposedly ran on Manjaro QEMU, hence the name "Manjabot".
+This was supposedly ran on Manjaro QEMU, hence the name "Manjabot".<br>

 ## Installation:
 ```